lake-lab/lake-lab.github.io/index.md

 <hr class='invis'>
 ##### __About the lab__
-In 2017, [Brenden Lake](https://cims.nyu.edu/~brenden/) started the Human & Machine Learning Lab at New York University in 2017.
-In 2025, the lab moved to Princeton University and evolved into the lab for Human & Machine Intelligence.
-We are joint between the [Department of Computer Science](https://www.cs.princeton.edu/) and the [Department of Psychology](https://psychology.princeton.edu/) at Princeton University.
+[Brenden Lake](https://www.cs.princeton.edu/~bl8144/) started the lab at New York University in 2017, and we moved to Princeton University in 2025.
+We are joint between the [Department of Computer Science](https://www.cs.princeton.edu/) and the [Department of Psychology](https://psychology.princeton.edu/).
 Our main location is in Princeton's [Peretsman Scully Hall](https://psychology.princeton.edu/contact) and includes rooms 117, 120, and 121.